What Are Digital Components?

 Clickable and interactive

-Enriched with data such as construction stage, quality status, or job tickets
+Enriched with data such as construction stage, quality status, or inspection tickets

 Useful for progress tracking using drone data and managing site tasks